iBrokeTheCode/orm-deep-dive/notes/lesson-07.md

 > With `prefetch_related` the number of queries is reduced to only 2.
 > It change the query to **IN** statement.
 > From parent to child model (Restaurant > Ratings)
+> Suitable for one-to-many (reverse foreign key) and many-to-many.

 ```py
 def index(request):